colmhiggs11/ProandS_Project/README.md

 ---
 ### 4.5 Correlations
 The overall correlations between the measurement variables are shown in the heatmap below.
 The closer the value is to 1 the more correlated the variables are.
-This data shows for the whole dataset there is a noticable correlation between petal width and petal length with a value of **0.96**.
+This data shows for the whole dataset there is a noticeable  correlation between petal width and petal length with a value of **0.96**.
 Petal width & petal length also have a fairly high correlation with sepal length with values of **0.82 & 0.87** respectively.

 |![Heatmap](https://github.com/colmhiggs11/ProandS_Project/blob/master/Plots/Correlation%20Heatmap.png?raw=true)
 |:--:|
 | *Overall correlation between measurment variables in Iris Dataset* |

 The below three tables show the breakdown per species and their unique correlations where something interesting can be seen.
 As we know already Setosa's can be identified pretty easily by their petal width ad length, they also have a high correlation between Sepal length & Sepal width **0.742**.
-Versicolor & Virginica are known for being hard to seperate and the correlations back this up but from below it can be seen that Versicolors have one correlation between them and Virginicas that stands out more so than the rest.
+Versicolor & Virginica are known for being hard to separate and the correlations back this up but from below it can be seen that Versicolors have one correlation between them and Virginicas that stands out more so than the rest.
 While both have a high correlation for Petal length and sepal length: Versicolor **0.754** & Virginica **0.864**.
 The correlation between Petal width and Petal length could be an identifier of which species you are dealing with.
 Versicolors have a correlation of **0.786** whereas Virginicas **0.322**.

 |![Setosa Corr](https://github.com/colmhiggs11/ProandS_Project/blob/master/Pictures%20for%20README/Setosa%20Corr.PNG?raw=true)|![Versicolor Corr](https://github.com/colmhiggs11/ProandS_Project/blob/master/Pictures%20for%20README/Versi%20Corr.PNG?raw=true)|![Virginica Corr](https://github.com/colmhiggs11/ProandS_Project/blob/master/Pictures%20for%20README/Virgini%20Corr.PNG?raw=true)|
 |:--:|:--:|:--:|